Search

 Training to the Cultivators and field staff

-The specialists of Plant Pathology and Extension Pathologist have actively participated and took active part in all the farmers day and kisan gosthi organized by University at Daleep Nagar, Raibareli, Fatehpur, Lakhimpur khiri, Hardoi, Firozabad, Aligrah, Mainpuri, Farukhabad, Kasganj and Etawah in Rabi and Kharif seasons.
-Training regarding identification of fungal, bacterial, viral and nematode diseases of crop plants and practical methods of control had also been given at Block Levels in Kanpur district.
-Such training and demonstrations were also given to students and farmers during N.S.S. campus organized in Kanpur district.
+The specialists of Plant Pathology and Extension Pathologist have actively participated and takenan active part in all the Farmer’sDay and Kisangosthi organized by the University at Daleep Nagar, Raibareli, Fatehpur, Lakhimpur Khiri, Hardoi, Firozabad, Aligarh, Mainpuri, Farukhabad, Kasganj and Etawah in Rabi and Kharif seasons.
+Training regarding the identification of fungal, bacterial, viral and nematode diseases of crop plants and practical methods of control had also been given at Block Levels in Kanpur district.
+Such training and demonstrations were also given to students and farmers during the N.S.S. campus organized in the Kanpur district.
 The importance of plant diseases and their control was displayed through live disease specimens, charts, photographs and posters in Agricultural Exhibitions at Kanpur and other places for the benefit of cultivators.
-Pamphlets covering technical information on plant diseases and their control were also distributed to the cultivators at such occasions Extension workers and development staff visiting this University under in-service programme had also been given practical training in plant diseases and their control in this department.
+Pamphlets covering technical information on plant diseases and their control were also distributed to the cultivators on such occasions Extension workers and development staff visiting this University under an in-service program had also been given practical training in plant diseases and their control in this department.

 Plant disease Surveys